Bappa Rawal: Military career

+Siege of Chittor

-According to some legends, Bappa Rawal captured famous Chitrakuta (Chittor Fort) from the mlechchhas.
-Scholars such as R. C. Majumdar and R. V. Somani theorize that the Arab invaders defeated the former rulers of Chittor, and Bappa Rawal gained control of Chittor after repulsing the Arab invaders.
+According to some ancient records, Bappa Rawal captured famous Chitrakuta (Chittor Fort) from the mlechchhas.
+Scholars such as R. C. Majumdar and R. V. Somani write on the basis of available records that the Arab invaders defeated the former rulers of Chittor, and Bappa Rawal gained control of Chittor after repulsing the Arab invaders.
 According to Majumdar, the Moris (Mauryas) were ruling at Chittor when the Arabs (mlechchhas) invaded north-western India around 725 CE.
 The Arabs defeated the Moris, and in turn, were defeated by a confederacy that included Bappa Rawal.
 Majumdar believes that his heroics against the Arabs raised Bappa Rawal's status to such an extent that he wrongly came to be regarded as the founder of the dynasty.
-R. V. Somani theorized that Bappa was a part of the anti-Arab confederacy formed by the Pratihara ruler Nagabhata I.
+R. V. Somani writes in his book that Bappa was a part of the anti-Arab confederacy formed by the Pratihara ruler Nagabhata I.

 Shyam Manohar Mishra of Lucknow University theorized that Bappa Rawal was originally a vassal of the Mori ruler Manuraja (Maan Maurya).
 He probably led the Mori campaign against the Arabs, which made him more famous than his overlord.
 Later, he either deposed Manuraja (Maan Maurya), or became the king after Manuraja died childless.